willswats/race-time/README.md

 });
 ```

 The chatbot told me that `req.user` is undefined, because HTTP is stateless so `req.user` won't carry over to the next request, it then provided several solutions, however, two of them were using external libraries that we are not allowed to use.
-I opted for the solution that it called a "Quick fix (just for testing)", because this application does not need proper authentication as it is assumed that it would be handled by a third party.
-This solution involved adding `getUser` to the `checkRole` function, therefore, it required me to add the `userId` to the URL in each fetch request on the client where the route is protected (as seen with the `submitTime` function at `public/components/race-record.js` and the `submitRaceResultNames` function at `public/components/race-result.js`)
+I opted for the solution that it called a "Quick fix (just for testing)", because this application does not need proper authentication as it is assumed that if this were to ever be properly used, the authentication would be handled by a third party.
+This solution involved adding `getUser` to the `checkRole` function, therefore, it required me to add the `userId` to the URL in each fetch request on the client where the route is protected (as seen with the `setTimerStartDate()`, `addRaceResults()`, and `addRaceResultNames()` functions at `public/utils.js`)

 ### Prompts to develop the `public/sw.js` file